 The EarID feature is essentially a hearing test.
 It uses the typical descending and ascending tone technique to identify the softest sound that you can hear between 500 Hz and 6,000 Hz.
 Based on testing and comparisons to a known hearing loss, this feature appears to be accurate.
 It was also given the stamp of approval from the National Acoustics Laboratory for reliability and validity of the testing procedure.

 Another feature that will be released mid-July 2018 is “Focus”.
-This will allow users to adjust directionality with their Boost microphones.
+This will allow users to adjust directionality with the BOOST microphones.
 Simply put, you can focus the microphone sensitivity forward to pick up more of the sound that you want to hear, and less background noise.
-This will be a relatively simple update in the Boost and won’t be available in the Original IQBuds devices.
+This will be a relatively simple update in the BOOST and won’t be available in the Original IQbuds devices.